tonich-sh/pjpersist/src/pjpersist/README.txt

   ...         print 'After Load Hook'

 When we store the object, the hook is called:
+(actually twice, because this is a new object)

   >>> dm.root['stephan'].usernames = Usernames()
   >>> transaction.commit()